MozillaFoundation/mofo-devops/docs/aws/deploy-s3.md

 ### Setting up a CloudFront distribution
 Once you have your S3 bucket set up, you need to add a CloudFront CDN to serve the bucket's content effectively.
 The steps for doing so are as follows:

-1. __Role__: Before proceeding, make sure you switch to the appropriate role so that the role used for CloudFront is the same as the role in which the SSL certificate you would like to use exists.
+1. __Role__: Before proceeding, make sure you switch to the appropriate role so that the CloudFront distribution being created is in the same account which contains the SSL certificate you would like to use.
 2. __Create distribution__: Select "Create Distribution" from the CloudFront page and then select "Get Started" under the "Web" section as the delivery method.
 3. __Configuration__: Fill out the fields as follows:
   1. The "Origin Domain Name" will be the publicly accessible url for the S3 bucket created above.